-iOS 12, the newest version of iOS - the operating system that runs on all iPhones and iPads - hit Apple devices on 17 September 2018.
-In this article we will run through the new features, performance improvements you can expect, details of the devices that can run it, and news about new features still to arrive in iOS 12 that have already appeared in the latest beta update.
+iOS 12, the newest version of iOS - the operating system that runs on all iPhones and iPads - hit Apple devices on 17 September 2018, and an update - iOS 12.1 arrived on 30 October.
+In this article we will run through the new features, performance improvements you can expect, details of the devices that can run it, and news about new features that arrived in iOS 12.1.

-If you are wondering what's new in iOS 12, not sure about installing it yet because you are worried about what iOS 12 might do to your iPhone or iPad, or just want to know what features the next update to iOS 12 will add (for example, FaceTime calls between 32 people!) read on...
+If you are wondering what's new in iOS 12, not sure about installing it yet because you are worried about what iOS 12 might do to your iPhone or iPad, or just want to know what features arrived with the latest update to iOS 12 - iOS 12.1 - including FaceTime calls between 32 people, new emoji and Beautygate fixes read on...

 iOS 12 Release date

 The final public launch of iOS 12 arrived on 17 September.
 If you haven't installed it yet, go to Settings > General > Software Update.
-We have more information about how to install iOS 12 and the precautions you should take before you do so here.
+We have more information about how to install iOS 12 and what to do before you do so here.

 Latest iOS 12 version